Coupling: Hirth joints

 Hirth joints use tapered teeth on two shaft ends meshed together to transmit torque.

 Hydrodynamic

 Jaw

 Jaw coupling is also known as spider or Lovejoy coupling.

 Magnetic

 A magnetic coupling uses magnetic forces to transmit the power from one shaft to another without any contact.
 This allows for full medium separation.
-Therefore, can provide the ability to hermetically separate two areas whilst continuing to transmit mechanical power from one to the other making these couplings ideal for applications where prevention of cross contamination is essential.
+It can provide the ability to hermetically separate two areas whilst continuing to transmit mechanical power from one to the other making these couplings ideal for applications where prevention of cross-contamination is essential.

 Oldham

 An Oldham coupling has three discs, one coupled to the input, one coupled to the output, and a middle disc that is joined to the first two by tongue and groove.
 The tongue and groove on one side is perpendicular to the tongue and groove on the other.
 The middle disc rotates around its center at the same speed as the input and output shafts.
 Its center traces a circular orbit, twice per rotation, around the midpoint between input and output shafts.
 Often springs are used to reduce backlash of the mechanism.
 An advantage to this type of coupling, as compared to two universal joints, is its compact size.
 The coupler is named for John Oldham who invented it in Ireland, in 1821, to solve a problem in a paddle steamer design.